D4RKONION/FAT/src/js/constants/helpfiles/calc-movepunisher.md

 # Move Punisher

-## How to Use
+## What is a Punish?
+A __Punish__ is a move that you counterattack your opponent with after you block something.
+Your opponent will still be recovering from their move so there's nothing they can do about it!

-Move Punisher mode will show you a list of moves you can use to punish another characters selected move.
+This calculator will list all moves you can use to punish another character's selected move.

+## How to Use Move Punisher
-The dropdown menu contains a list of your __opponent's__ (i.e. the character being _punished_) moves.

-When you select a move, __your character's__ (i.e. the character who is _punishing_) entire moveset will be checked against your opponent's selected move.
+The dropdown contains a list of your __opponent's__ moves (i.e. the character being _punished_).
+When you select a move, __your character's__ entire move-set will be checked against your opponent's selected move.

 FAT will tell you how unsafe your opponent's move is and will give a list of available punishes.

-## Changing Characters
-You can change characters using the circular button in the bottom right.
+You can toggle whether you want your punishes to be normals and/or perfect (exactly as much startup as your opponent's unsafe move on block).